KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 - **Data Transformation**: Integrates AWS Glue, Lambda and Amazon Athena for effective data transformation and querying.
 - **Scalable Data Warehousing**: Utilizes Amazon Redshift for a high-performance data warehousing solution.

-## Conclusion
+## Objective

-This project showcases my ability to integrate various technologies to create a robust and scalable data pipeline.
-It demonstrates my expertise in handling big data and my commitment to delivering efficient and reliable data solutions.
+Showcases my ability to integrate various technologies to create a robust and scalable data pipeline.
+Demonstrate my expertise in handling big data and my capabilities to deliver efficient and reliable data solutions.

 <!--